AndrewBenzSW/k6-example/README.md

 To me, this is a no-brainer: source code all the things!
 When I pull latest and tests start breaking, I want to be able to easily diff the code *and* the tests.
 Some tools store their test definitions in XML, which is *technically* diffable, but it's not always easy.
 It can also make merges tougher, especially when the tool decides to change the order of elements when you save.

+## Gotchas

+Unfortunately, K6 is not perfect and does have a few gotchas.
+The primary issue I run into is that while K6 tests are written in Javascript, they are run through a custom Javascript runtime.
+Most of the time, this is totally transparent.
+Unfortunately, when I'm debugging a test and want to throw in a quick `console.dir(someObj)` line, I get a nasty reminder that this isn't a perfect environment because the `dir` function doesn't exist.

+Related to this is the NPM package limitation.
+Unfortunately, K6 tests cannot use NPM packages.
+While this seems like a huge limitation, it actually hasn't been too bad.
+The K6 documentation has links to bundled versions of a few commonly used packages and they have documentation on how you can bundle most existing packages for use in K6 tests.
+The only real limitation is that the package cannot make use of built-in Node or browser functionality.

+Finally, some of the errors can be misleading.
+I was running a test suite recently and got strange errors that made me think something in the test was broken.
+It turns out that the test was having problems connecting to the service and the error that was surfaced was a native Go error.
+You rarely have to care what language K6 was built with, but this is one time when it helps to keep that in mind.

 ## See it in action!

 I've built an extremely simple API that we're going to use to learn the basics of what K6 can offer.
 I've created a tag in Github for each step so you can either start at the beginning and write the test code yourself, or you can read what needs to be done and check out the tag for the next step so that you can just run the tests without writing the code.